© Crown copyright 2019

-Naloxone is the emergency antidote for overdoses caused by heroin and other opiates/opioids (such as methadone and morphine).
+Naloxone is the emergency antidote for overdoses caused by heroin and other opiates or opioids (such as methadone, morphine and fentanyl).

 The main life-threatening effect of heroin and other opiates is to slow down and stop breathing.
 Naloxone blocks this effect and reverses the breathing difficulties.

-‘Drug treatment services’ for this purpose are those provided by, on behalf of, or under arrangements made by, one of the following bodies:
+The regulations define drug treatment services as those “provided by, on behalf of, or under arrangements made by, one of the following bodies:

 - an NHS body